 To answer this question, we look at the Long-Term Care Benefit Amount.
 The LTC benefit amount represents your total long-term care coverage amount.
 It is the initial amount available to you for your long-term care expenses.
-Typically, this should be your first area of concern and should be the first thing you review for in any quote or illustration presented to you.
+Typically, this should be your first area of concern and the first thing you look for in any quote presented to you.